paintparty/fireworks/README.md

 Tweak the colors to your liking, save the theme as an `.edn` file somewhere on your computer, then set that path as the value of the `:theme` entry in your `.edn` config.

 For a theme token's `:color` or `:background-color`, the value must be a string which is a valid css hex(a) color.
 This hex will be used for both browser dev consoles and terminal consoles.
-Your terminal must support 24bit (TrueColor) , and you must explicitly set `:enable-terminal-truecolor?` to `true` in order for the colors to render as expected.
-If you are using a terminal that does not support 24bit color, such as the Terminal app on macOS, and Fireworks config option `:enable-terminal-truecolor?` is set to `false` (which is default), the specified hex color will automatically get converted to its closest `x256` equivalent.
+If you are using a terminal that is limited to 8-bit (x256) color support, the specified hex color will automatically get converted to its closest 8-bit equivalent.

 <br>